Kaʻōanaʻeha: Death

 In the last days of her life, she wished to stay in Kawaihae.
-She had been reluctant to go to Honolulu and probably knew that she would not return just as fifteen years before, her husband did not return.
-At sixty-two and too ill to be cured, she died in Rooke House on January 22, 1850.
-She was buried the next day on the palace grounds by the Royal Tomb, without any high ceremony.
-Some wondered why a chiefess of her status would be buried so quietly.
-The official Polynesian did not make much of her death either, devoting just a few lines to her obituary.
-One reason for the lack of respect indicated that she was "out of favor in the royal circle of Honolulu" partly because she preferred the traditional Hawaiian values, including the ancient religion, and had resisted Christianity and Westernization.
+She had been reluctant to go to Honolulu because she probably thought that she would not return, just as fifteen years before, her husband did not return.
+At sixty-two, she died in Rooke House on January 22, 1850.
+She was buried the next day on the palace grounds by the Royal Tomb without any high ceremony.
+The official Polynesian devoted a few lines to her obituary.
+It was indicated that she was "out of favor in the royal circle of Honolulu", partly because she preferred the traditional Hawaiian values, including the ancient religion, and had resisted Christianity and Westernization.